A. K. Paul: 2010s

 Paul is credited as providing additional vocals and sound design on Jai Paul's demo recording "BTSTU", as well as mastering the track.
 The demo received widespread blog coverage throughout 2010, leading to significant UK national radio play.
 In 2011, Jai Paul's record label XL Recordings gave the demo an official release as "BTSTU (Edit)" to favourable reviews.
 He provided bass guitar and sound design for Jai Paul's 2012 release, "Jasmine (demo)", and also mastered the track, as with Jai Paul's debut release.
 "Jasmine (demo)" received critical acclaim in the media, with Pitchfork featuring the song as a "Best New Track" within an hour of its appearance on SoundCloud, The New York Times praising its "Prince era sensuality" and The Guardian describing the production as "amazing".
 The song appears on the soundtrack to the 2013 video game, Grand Theft Auto V.

 Paul collaborated with Hackney vocalist Nao on a song called "So Good" in 2014.
 This was the first time Paul applied the moniker A. K. Paul.
 That November, singer Jones collaborated with A. K. on a song called "You".
 In 2015, A. K. provided production on Miguel's album Wildheart for the song "Flesh".
 He also co-wrote three songs on Maverick Sabre's second studio album Innerstanding.

 In March 2016, A. K., Jai Paul and Muz Azar announced the Paul Institute, a record label and musical incubator.
 This was accompanied by the release of the single "Landcruisin'", a song by A. K. Paul, via text messages and a website.
 "Landcruisin'" was the Paul Institute's first release.
 The song premiered on Zane Lowe's Beats 1 radio show before receiving digital, streaming, and 7-inch vinyl releases.
-Most music critics gave the song favorable reviews, comparing it to the works of Prince, D'Angelo, and Miguel.
+Most music critics gave the song favourable reviews, comparing it to the works of Prince, D'Angelo, and Miguel.
 It managed to enter the Billboard Twitter Emerging Artists chart.
 James Vincent McMorrow reached out to A. K. Paul after listening to "Landcruisin'", calling it "a huge record".
 James asked Anup to put his own twist on the lead single from We Move, "Rising Water".
 The result was something extraordinary, James wrote in a statement to Complex.
 "He said to me after it was done that he's never done something like this before, lifted an entire vocal from an already written and produced song and then flipped the chord structure and premise of the song."

 Paul collaborated with Guernsey born DJ Mura Masa with the track "Who Is It Gonna B" on Mura Masa's debut album.
 A. K. Paul also reached out to British R&B artist HIRA - working on production on the single "Eve" alongside Craze and Hoax.
 2017 also saw the introduction of a new A. K. Paul demo track entitled "Be Honest" which was aired on an Apple Beats 1 broadcast of a live Mura Masa performance and DJ set.